dbgx/lldb.nvim/README.md

 This plugin started out as a fork of https://github.com/gilligan/vim-lldb which was forked from http://llvm.org/svn/llvm-project/lldb/trunk/utils/vim-lldb/

-A lot of refactoring, performance improvements, and many new features were added which would have been very hard (if not impossible) to implement as a standard Vim plugin.

 This plugin takes advantage of Neovim's job API to spawn a separate process and communicates with the Neovim process using RPC calls.